cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/cloudflare-one-agent-migration.md

 ## iOS and Android

-Zero Trust users must migrate from the 1.1.1.1 app to the Cloudflare One Agent by 2023-09-30.
+Zero Trust users must migrate from the 1.1.1.1 app to the Cloudflare One Agent app by 2023-09-30.

 ### Migration impact
 - New Zero Trust features will be added to the Cloudflare One Agent.